PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following attention-preprojection Reshape-to-BatchMatMul rank-lift owner returns one rewrite counter, accepts only the ModelIR, and is selected by the recovery runner in addition to one direct late production call.
-The direct result is currently discarded.
-Strict characterization fixes a late target between the captured Gather-axis0 dictionary and the live-LayoutState window- partition owner without changing either execution path.
+The direct result is retained as `_late_attention_preproj_ranklift_stats` between the captured Gather-axis0 dictionary and the live-LayoutState window-partition owner.
+The retained value has no consumer, and the recovery-runner path remains unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned